 May not be a bank, insurance company or a Domestic International Sales Corporation (DISC).

+By default, all corporations are treated as C Corporations.
 A corporation must elect to be treated as an S Corporation no later than March 15th of the tax year to which the election is to be applied.
 If the election is made, the corporate profits are passed through to the shareholders, and thus are not subject to corporate taxation.
 All shareholders must sign the form making the S Corporation election.
 After the election is made, the corporation will continue as an S Corporation until either it no longer qualifies for that status or a majority of the shareholders vote to revoke that status.
 (In some states, you must also elect to be treated as an S Corporation at the state level, in addition to your federal filing.)

 The most significant advantages of converting a sole proprietorship or partnership to an S Corporation are limited liability, and possible tax benefits.